Legcord/Legcord/README.md

 # FAQ
 ## 1. Will I get banned from using it?

- -You are breaking Discord ToS if you decided to use client mods.
+ - You are breaking Discord ToS if you decided to use client mods.
 But no one ever got banned from using ArmCord or any of the client mods included.
 If you wish to remove mods, check our documentation.
 ## 2. How does this work?

- -We are using official web app and adding some magic powder to make it all work!
+ - We are using official web app and adding some magic powder to make it all work!
 ## 3. Can I use this on other architectures or operating systems?

- -Yes!
+ - Yes!
 ArmCord should work normally under Windows, Mac OS and Linux as long as it has NodeJS, npm and Electron support.
+## 4. Where can I translate this?
+ - Translations are done using our [Weblate page](https://hosted.weblate.org/projects/armcord/armcord/).
+They're pushed to this [repo](https://github.com/ArmCord/i18n).
 # Credits
 [ArmCord UI Elements and few features](https://github.com/kckarnige)
 [Cumcord](https://github.com/Cumcord/Cumcord)